 Types Of Rice Noodles

-Four common types of rice noodles
+Four common types of rice noodles:

-- Frequently referred to as “Pad Thai” or “Stir-Fry” noodles.
+3. They are frequently referred to as “Pad Thai” or “Stir-Fry” noodles.
 The noodles are a little wider than 14 inches, similar to linguine.
 Occasionally, medium-width noodles are slightly wider, resembling fettuccine.
 They are used in my recipe for Simple Rice Noodles with Vegetables.

 How Long Can I Keep The Cooked Rice Noodle?